-The WT1 gene provides instructions for making a protein that is necessary for the development of the kidneys and gonads (ovaries in females and testes in males).
-Within these tissues, the WT1 protein plays a role in cell growth, the process by which cells mature to perform specific functions (cell differentiation), and the self-destruction of cells (apoptosis).
+The WT1 gene provides instructions for making a protein that is necessary for the development of the kidneys and gonads (ovaries in females and testes in males) before birth.
+After birth, WT1 protein activity is limited to a structure known as the glomerulus, which filters blood through the kidneys.
+The WT1 protein plays a role in cell growth, the process by which cells mature to perform specific functions (differentiation), and the self-destruction of cells (apoptosis).
 To carry out these functions, the WT1 protein regulates the activity of other genes by attaching (binding) to specific regions of DNA.
 On the basis of this action, the WT1 protein is called a transcription factor.

 At least 80 mutations in the WT1 gene have been found to cause Denys-Drash syndrome, a condition that affects development of the kidneys and genitalia and most often affects males.
-These mutations almost always occur in areas of the gene known as exon 8 and exon 9.
-Most mutations change single protein building blocks (amino acids) in the WT1 protein.
-The most common mutation that causes Denys-Drash syndrome (found in about 40 percent of cases) replaces the amino acid arginine with the amino acid tryptophan at protein position 394 (written Arg349Trp or R349W).
+These mutations are germline, which means they are present in cells throughout the body.
+The mutations that cause Denys-Drash syndrome almost always occur in areas of the gene known as exon 8 and exon 9.
+Most of these mutations result in changes in single protein building blocks (amino acids) in the WT1 protein.
+The most common mutation that causes Denys-Drash syndrome (found in about 40 percent of cases) replaces the amino acid arginine with the amino acid tryptophan at protein position 394 (written Arg394Trp or R394W).

 The mutations that cause Denys-Drash syndrome lead to the production of an abnormal WT1 protein that cannot bind to DNA.
 As a result, the activity of certain genes is unregulated, which impairs development of the kidneys and genitalia.
 Abnormal development of these organs leads to the signs and symptoms of Denys-Drash syndrome.

 Rarely, a mutation in exon 8 or exon 9 of the WT1 gene causes a related condition called Frasier syndrome (described below).
-Because these two conditions share a genetic cause and have overlapping features, some researchers have suggested that these two conditions are part of a spectrum and not two distinct conditions.
+Because these two conditions share a genetic cause and have overlapping features, some researchers have suggested that they are part of a spectrum and not two distinct conditions.

 At least seven mutations in the WT1 gene have been found to cause Frasier syndrome, a condition that affects development of the kidneys and genitalia and most often affects males.
-These mutations almost always occur in an area of the gene known as intron 9.
-The most common mutation that causes Frasier syndrome (found in over half of affected individuals) changes a single DNA building block (nucleotide) in the WT1 gene, written as IVS+4C>T. This mutation and others that cause Frasier syndrome alter the way the gene's instructions are pieced together to produce the protein.
+The mutations that cause Frasier syndrome are germline and almost always occur in an area of the gene known as intron 9.
+The most common mutation that causes Frasier syndrome (found in over half of affected individuals) changes a single DNA building block (nucleotide) in this area of the gene, written as IVS+4C>T. This mutation and others that cause Frasier syndrome alter the way the gene's instructions are pieced together to produce the WT1 protein.

 The WT1 gene mutations that cause Frasier syndrome lead to the production of a protein with an impaired ability to control gene activity and regulate the development of the kidneys and reproductive organs, resulting in the signs and symptoms of Frasier syndrome.